Additionally, there is community support for RISC-V boards, in particular the Freedom U540.

 virtual/network-configuration recipe, which can be used as a starting example.

 The aktualizr binary is a lightweight C++ application between 2-5 MB in size.
-It uses a minimum amount of resources when idle.
+It uses around 20 MB RAM, although some of that comes from shared libraries.
+It uses a minimum amount of other resources when idle.

 The following hardware is required for your primary ECU:

-At a minimum, aktualizr needs 16 MB of RAM and 128 MB of storage to run.
+At a minimum, the board or device aktualizr is running on will need 64 MB of RAM and 128 MB of storage.

-We recommend that you use a controller with 128 MB of RAM and 512 MB storage — especially if you if your plan to process large, complex sofware updates.
+We recommend using a board with slightly higher specs, however.
+256 MB of RAM and 512 MB storage are reasonable targets, especially if you plan to process large, complex software updates.
+The aktualizr process itself won’t consume significantly more RAM with larger updates, but the filesystem cache memory usage might increase.

 If you plan to send updates to secondary, low-performance ECUs, you can also use a more minimal implementaton called